sjacobs146/job-seeker/README.md

 logged in or not.

 # A Message for my Colleagues
-Best of luck with your future career!
+Best of luck with your future careers!
 ![Can I haz this job?](/docs/jobcat.jpg)